Heinz Riegler: 2010s

 In October 2010, Riegler released a limited edition 7-inch vinyl single titled "And The Lovers Make A Scene" / "Andy Looks Up At The Sky," collaborating with three visual artists (Bo Stahlman, Alex Gillies, Stephen Mok) to create three sets of artwork.
 The entire collection of 7-inch vinyl was then released as part of an exhibition at Brisbane's Doggett Street Studios gallery.

 To mark 10 years since Room40's release of A Picturesque View, Ignored LP in 2001, Riegler returned to perform with I/O3, David Toop and Scanner (Robin Rimbaud) for the Open Frame Festival at London’s Cafe Oto.

-Riegler spent large parts of 2011 in his native Austria working on recording projects, as well as completing a single channel video piece titled Motion Portrait #1.
-This work was named winner at MICA TonBild 2011 in Vienna, Austria in November 2011 and two years later was selected for the inaugural Channels Festival and Ikono Festival, where it screened at the Australian Centre for the Moving Image in September 2013.
+Riegler spent large parts of 2011 in his native Austria working on recording projects, as well as completing a single-channel video piece titled Motion Portrait #1.
+This work was named winner at MICA TonBild 2011 in Vienna, Austria, in November 2011 and two years later was selected for the inaugural Channels Festival and the Ikono Festival, where it screened at the Australian Centre for the Moving Image in September 2013.

-At the end of 2011 Riegler returned to perform at London’s Cafe Oto as part of Lawrence English’s Lonely Women’s Club and released of a number of online single channel video vignettes titled ’60 Seconds in Flachau’ and 'Keep that Heart Pumping'.

 Audio recordings made in Austria during an 80-day spell in an alpine mountain cabin were released titled Survey #2 (One Thousand Dreams I Never Had) on Room40’s new A Guide To Saints imprint in May 2012.
-An accompanying single channel video piece titled No Colour/No Sound, Part I was subsequently premiered on Australian music website Mess & Noise.
-A track titled ‘Morning’ formed the basis of the soundtrack to a Paul W Rankin short video piece titled BNE 6:07 AM.
+An accompanying single channel video piece titled No Colour/No Sound, Part I, was subsequently premiered on the Australian music website Mess & Noise.